Rethinking Class-Prior Estimation for Positive-Unlabeled Learning: Conclusion

 \section{Conclusion}

-In this paper, we first propose an effective regrouping method for MPE without the irreducible assumption, which is called Regrouping-MPE and only requires to train a binary classifier addition to the existing MPE estimators.
-We have theoretically analyzed the estimation bias and convergence property of Regrouping-MPE.
-By running experiments on benchmark datasets, its correctness and effectiveness are justified.
-Regrouping-MPE outperforms all state-of-the-art MPE methods.
-One future work will focus on how to generate a sample from $H'$ instead of using an approximation.
+In this paper, we investigate how to reduce the estimation bias of the distributional-assumption-free CPE method without irreducibility assumption for PU learning.
+We have proposed regrouping CPE which can be employed on top of most existing CPE methods.
+We have also theoretically analyzed the estimation bias of ReCPE.
+Empirically, it improves all popular CPE methods on various datasets.
+One future work will focus on how to generate a sample from $\Ppp$ instead of using an approximation.